fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 The hotel was in full preparation mode for a wedding; the platforms beside the sea were set up for the ceremony and drinks, and a room close to the terrace was made up for the wedding breakfast.
 Near the front entrance the salon was commandeered by a florist, the room was filled with all the cuttings and petals that didn’t make it.

 ## Walking North along the coast

+{% figure mali-losinj-22.jpg landscape %}
+The path that goes North
+{% endfigure %}

 We escaped the bride and groom and took our buggy North along the gravel path that hugs the coast.